lmullen/jsr/issues/vol13/Welborn.markdown

 activity *and* promote racial solidarity.
 These dueling motives pervade all subsequent issues.

-* * * * *

-"She argues convincingly that the younger generations increasingly rejected attempts to assuage white prejudicial fears in favor of direct resistance to discrimination and forceful assertion of black manhood and racial pride."

-* * * * *

 The second chapter explicates the "boy problem" prevalent in all evangelical denominations of the period.
-The feminization of religion and society—symptoms of the modern industrial economy—figured prominently in the minds of many whites and blacks.
+The feminization of religion and society---symptoms of the modern industrial economy---figured prominently in the minds of many whites and blacks.
 Their proposed solution, typically identified as "Muscular Christianity," was to recruit more young men into the church by emphasizing recreational